fleetdm/fleet/articles/exe-install-scripts.md

 $taskName = "fleet-install-$exeFilename"
 Register-ScheduledTask "$taskName" -InputObject $task -User "$userName"

-# keep track of start time, to cancel if taking too long to start
+# keep track of the start time to cancel if taking too long to start
 $startDate = Get-Date

 # Start the task now that it is ready